 - Want to fly in serious style?
 Transferring points to Emirates is easily the best way to book Emirates first class, whether you want to fly from the U.S. to Dubai (DXB) or hop on a fun fifth-freedom route to Europe instead!
 Read more on booking with Emirates miles.

 - Singapore Air’s KrisFlyer Miles program is a strong option because it is so easy to pile up points.
-American Express Membership Rewards, Citi ThankYou Points, and Marriot Bonvoy all transfer to Singapore, too.
+American Express Membership Rewards, Citi ThankYou Points, Capital One Venture Miles, and Marriot Bonvoy all transfer to Singapore, too.
 Transferring miles to Singapore is your only way to book business or first class on one of the world’s best airlines.

 Need some ideas on how to use these transfer options?
 Check out our guide on the best ways to redeem a big stash of Chase points!

 For years, Chase has looked stingy compared to other banks when it comes to offering transfer bonuses.
-That is starting to change.
+That has started to change.